-Professional Compliance Bureau

-In December 2017, Sheriff Bradshaw created the Professional Compliance Bureau with the intention of maintaining the highest level of service to the citizens of Palm Beach County.
-The Professional Compliance Bureau consists of the Division of Internal Affairs, the Training Division, and Staff Inspections:
+Professional Compliance Bureau In December 2017, Sheriff Bradshaw created the Professional Compliance Bureau with the intention of maintaining the highest level of service to the citizens of Palm Beach County.
+The Professional Compliance Bureau consists of the Division of Internal Affairs, the Training Division, and Staff Inspections: Internal Affairs The primary function of the Division of Internal Affairs is the receipt, processing, and investigation of complaints made against employees of the Palm Beach County Sheriff's Office.

-Internal Affairs

-The primary function of the Division of Internal Affairs is the receipt, processing, and investigation of complaints made against employees of the Palm Beach County Sheriff's Office.
 When a complaint is received, every effort is made to ensure a thorough, timely, and fair investigation of the allegation(s) contained in the complaint.
 The openness of the agency in the acceptance of a complaint is a principle element of professionalism and community responsiveness.
 All complaints are processed and reviewed by the Division of Internal Affairs and submitted to the Sheriff of Palm Beach County for review and final disposition.
 Training The Training Division has a multitude of responsibilities and is committed to providing the best training possible to the 4,000+ employees of the Sheriff's Office.
 Classroom and practical training are administered through In-Service classes, along with additional internal and external specialty classes offered to all Sworn Law Enforcement, Corrections personnel, and civilian employees as well.
 Our employees are committed to protecting and serving the community and upholding our guiding principles of Professionalism, Respect, Integrity, and Fairness.
 The PBSO Training Division has established a reputation of excellence in the law enforcement community.
 We have hosted local agencies at our facilities for individualized training and international police forces as well.
 The PBSO Training staff is constantly striving to improve and advance their skill set by following the latest trends in law enforcement training, equipment, and tactics.
-Staff Inspections
+Staff Inspections The Palm Beach County Sheriff's Office was initially accredited by the Commission on Florida Law Enforcement Accreditation in June 2000, successfully achieving reaccreditation every three years since.
+In October 2021, the Sheriff's Office received its 7th reaccreditation with Excelsior Recognition.
+Excelsior Recognition is only granted to agencies that have continuously adhered to the standards over five reaccreditation cycles.
+The Staff Inspections/Accreditation Unit manages the process for the agency, maintaining proofs of compliance and the general orders system.
+Staff inspectors conduct inspections of the various functional units of the Sheriff's Office to assure compliance with both general orders and accreditation standards.
+Through this process, the citizens of Palm Beach County are assured they are served by one of the most professional law enforcement agencies in the United States.
 DIVISION OF INTERNAL AFFAIRS The function of the Division of Internal Affairs is to provide fact-finding assistance to the Sheriff and Executive Staff members.
 Internal Affairs provides a systematic, objective and impartial investigation of complaints alleging employee misconduct.
 The Division of Internal Affairs is currently commanded by a Captain, who reports to the Major of the Professional Compliance Bureau, who reports directly to the Sheriff of Palm Beach County.
-The Division includes the following personnel, one (1) Lieutenant, fourteen (14) Sergeants, one (1) Office Manager, one (1) Unit Manager, one (1) Chief Security Manager, two (2) Security Technicians, three (3) Polygraph Operators, six (6) full-time Background Investigators, three (3) part-time Background Investigators, four (4) Internal Affairs Analysts, and five (5) Internal Affairs Specialists.
+The Division includes the following personnel, one (1) Lieutenant, fourteen (14) Sergeants, one (1) Office Manager, one (1) Unit Manager, one (1) Chief Security Manager, two (2) Security Technicians, three (3) Polygraph Operators, seven (7) full-time Background Investigators, one (1) part-time Background Investigator, five (5) Internal Affairs Analysts, and three (3) Internal Affairs Specialists.